techMathGroup/openHFDIB-DEM/README.md

   distribution of uniformly sized bodies (see HFDIBDEM/addModels)
 * instructive tutorials for a single particle falling through a fluid and for interaction between a particle and a complex-shaped impeller (see Tutorials)
+* possible applications added to examples; see for settings of large-scale simulations
+* fully parallel version

 Compatibility
 -------------